 This book has more reference points than any other single Appalachian Trail guidebook.
 What this book has to offer

 I believe I have designed this book to be more organized to better help the hiker.
-I added hundreds of more mileage locations/references points, more than any other single Appalachian Trail guidebook.
-I also added more quick reference icons.
+I added hundreds more mileage locations/references points, more than any other single Appalachian Trail guidebook.
+I also added more quick reference icons, also including them in the decrsiptions.
 I felt that adding more quick reference icons was a better way to go.
 This helps the hikers to look quickly at the icons rather then having to read the whole description write-up.